We have a philosophy based on kindness to self; cherishing time with loved ones and finding ways to enjoy simple things.

 The Rhythm of the morning at Under The Trees consists of 3 elements; In, Out and Still.

-To explain more clearly, we begin with in, we sing the morning song together in a circle, holding hands in the garden.
-This is the 'breath in' we then walk around the garden together where we delight in the 'fairy garden', the garden pond, the fruit in the trees here we look out for the creatures and plants growing...we then have fruit tea and buttered oatcake outside.
+To explain more clearly, we begin the morning with RINGTIME, WHERE we sing the morning song together in a circle, holding hands in the garden.
+This is the 'breath in' we then walk around the garden together where we delight in the 'fairy garden', the garden pond, the fruit in the trees. here we look out for the creatures and plants growing...

 After a while I ring the little bell and sing;